Hahndorf's History

 Hahndorf in the 1900's

 During wartime, the German community of Hahndorf suffered persecution once more.
-As a result, many Germans decided to anglicise their names, particularly those that joined the Australian Army and between 1917 - 1935 Hahndorf was renamed Ambleside.
+As a result, many Germans decided to anglicise their names, particularly those that joined the Australian Army.
+Between 1917 and 1935, furthering itself from it's German Ancestry, Hahndorf was renamed Ambleside.
 Lutheran schools were also closed in South Australia by Act of Parliament in 1917.
 In 1936 the ‘Hahndorf’ name was restored to mark South Australia's centennial year.

 Famous people from Hahndorf

-One might be familiar with the works of famous artist Wilhelm Ernst ‘Hans’ Franz Heysen (1877-1968) also known as “Hans Heysen”.
-A German born South Australian who became famous for his Australian landscape artwork.
+One might be familiar with the works of famous artist Wilhelm Ernst ‘Hans’ Franz Heysen (1877-1968) also known as “Hans Heysen”, a German-born South Australian who became famous for his Australian landscape artwork.
 His property called “The Cedars” is located just outside the township of Hahndorf and is open to visitors.
-His daughter Nora Heysen who was born in Hahndorf in 1911 and went on to become the first woman to win the prestigious Archibald prize in 1938, for portraiture.
-Her works and studio can also viewed at the homestead.
+His daughter, Nora Heysen, who was born in Hahndorf in 1911, went on to become the first woman to win the prestigious Archibald prize in 1938 for portraiture.
+Her works and studio can also be viewed at the homestead.

 Hans Heysen

-Behind the bustling Main Street, filled with cafes, wine, German food, retail stores and art galleries, is a strong knit community comprised of some of original settler families and, relatively speaking, ‘newcomers’ to our fabulous town.
+Behind the bustling Main Street, filled with cafes, wine, German food, retail stores, and art galleries, is a strong knit community comprised of some of the original settler families and, relatively speaking, ‘newcomers’ to our fabulous town.

-In August 2004, Hahndorf was placed on the National Trust of Australia's list of Endangered Places.
-Today we still honour our shared Indigenous and German history in this wonderful town of Hahndorf.
+In August of 2004, Hahndorf was placed on the National Trust of Australia's List of Endangered Places.
+Today, we still honour our shared Indigenous and German history in this wonderful town of Hahndorf.

 Visiting Hahndorf

 Hahndorf, situated in the picturesque Adelaide Hills, offers something special every season!
-Summer is the perfect time for outdoor dining and trying an assortment of German beer, finishing off the day with some locally made ice cream.
-Hahndorf really puts on a show in Autumn, the main street lined with gorgeous trees turning red and gold.
-Winter is the easiest excuse to snuggle up with a hot chocolate or some warm Gluhwein (mulled wine).
-With numerous cafes supporting open fires, it’ll be hard to leave.
-Spring is the perfect time to try crisp white wines from the local winery's, enjoyed with a cheese platter, from the towns cheesemakers.
-Or even strawberry picking, only a few minutes’ walk from town centre.
+Summer is the perfect time for outdoor dining and trying an assortment of German beer, and finishing off the day with some locally made ice-cream.
+Hahndorf really puts on a show in Autumn with the main street lined with gorgeous trees turning red and gold.
+Winter is the easiest excuse to snuggle up with a hot chocolate or some warm Gluhwein (mulled wine) in the town's many cafes and restaurants.
+With numerous buildings sporting open fires, it’ll be hard to leave.
+Spring is the perfect time to try crisp white wines from the local wineries, enjoyed with a cheese platter from the town's cheesemakers.
+Or even strawberry picking, only a few minutes’ walk from town centre at Beerenberg Farm.

 Hahndorf is a perfect spot to visit on any occasion or season, with accommodation all within walking distance of the main street.
-Situated in the heart of the Adelaide Hills, it is not only a place where you can spend days wandering up and down the Main Street, but also to use as a base to visit so many wonderful sites.
+Situated in the heart of the Adelaide Hills, it is not only a place where you can spend days wandering up and down the main street, but also to use as a base to visit so many wonderful sites in this beautiful part of the world.

 The German Village ShopThe German Village Shop Team